t-aozy/t-aozy.github.io/_pages/project3.md

 2. **Contextual Answer Generation**:
    The retrieved data is then fed into the **large language model**, which summarizes and integrates the information to provide a **final professional answer** to the user

-## Code and Description
+##  Description
-Detailed code and descriptions are available [here](https://github.com/t-aozy/AI-Chatbot-Development-with-LLM).
+Detailed descriptions are available [here](https://github.com/t-aozy/AI-Chatbot-Development-with-LLM).

 <img width="726" height="517" alt="image" src="https://github.com/user-attachments/assets/051ce6b7-842c-4bb7-ae3a-fb6a0699e6da" />